Ningbo metropolitan area

 It is positioned as the leading region of the Yangtze River Economic Belt and the strategic fulcrum of the "One Belt, One Road " strategy, forming a two-way radiation between the ocean and the hinterland.

 History

-The history of Ningbo Metropolitan Area dates back to 1726 AD in Qing Dynasty.
-The Ningshaotai Circuit is a historical political division of China that includes the 4 current cities of Zhejiang Province in China: Ningbo, Zhoushan, Shaoxing, and Taizhou.
+The history of the Ningbo metropolitan area dates back to 1726 AD during the Qing dynasty.
+The Ningshaotai Circuit is a historical political division of China that includes the four current cities of Zhejiang province in China: Ningbo, Zhoushan, Shaoxing, and Taizhou.